achen118/coding-exercises/README.md

 ## parse_input(input_string)
 Given a string that starts with the token "breadandbutter", parse out a root command and command arguments that are included in the string.

+## normalizePath(str)
+Please write a method to normalize a string which represents a file path.